 E. L. Clark Civil Engineering Memorial Award: The E. L. Clarke Award is given to a senior CE student for outstanding academic achievement.
 The award is to honor and perpetuate the memory of Dr. E. L. Clarke, who served as Civil Engineering Department Chair from 1921-1951.
 This award is for $100 or more with a certificate to a senior or junior in Civil Engineering.
 Awardees’ name will be added to plaque in foyer of Lowry Hall.

-Additional Clemson programs: Clemson University also provides financial assistance to students involved in specific activities.
+Additional Clemson University Scholarships: Clemson University also provides financial assistance to students involved in specific activities.
 These sources of aid recognize participation in designated extracurricular activities or academic programs.
-The College of Engineering and Science also offers a Michelin annual program to support outstanding students in selected Engineering and Science disciplines who undertake a rigorous program of study for developing French language fluency.
+The College of Engineering and Science also offers a Michelin annual scholarship program to support outstanding students in selected Engineering and Science disciplines who undertake a rigorous program of study for developing French language fluency.
 Students may also be eligible to participate in coop and/or internships in Michelin Facilities in North America and France.